Jesus movement: Calvary Chapel

 Chuck Smith, founder and pastor of Calvary Chapel Costa Mesa, led with expositional verse-by-verse Bible studies.
 While he taught that the gifts seen and described in The New Testament were at work today there were Biblical restrictions on the exercise of those gifts among believers in their services.
 He baptized members in the Pacific Ocean.
-Unlike many other Christian movements, there was no single leader or figurehead of the Jesus movement.
-Some of the larger names include Duane Pederson, Jack Sparks, who led the Christian World Liberation Front, as well as Lonnie Frisbee, who worked for a time along with Smith.
-Frisbee was a key evangelist during the growth of the Calvary churches, while Smith was one of the few pastors who welcomed in the hippies who after coming to faith, eventually became known as Jesus people, and thus allowed for the dramatic future growth of his affiliate church network.
-Sparks and Pederson later became priests in the Eastern Orthodox Church.
-The international Potter's House Church (CFM) was birthed out of the International Church of the Foursquare Gospel, a church movement based in Los Angeles where Smith received his early theological training.
+Smith was one of the few pastors who welcomed in the hippies who after coming to faith, eventually became known as Jesus people, and thus allowed for the dramatic future growth of a network of affiliate churches.

 Fellowship House Church

 Steve Freeman and others opened the Kingdom Come Christian Coffee House in Greenville, South Carolina, in 1971.
 Each Saturday night Jesus People gathered for worship, songs and fellowship.
 In 1972, several people who were highly involved in the Kingdom Come graduated from high schools and dispersed in several colleges and universities throughout the Southeastern United States and started a Fellowship House Church.
 Maynard Pittendreigh, Jay Holmes, and Freeman each established one at Erskine College, the University of South Carolina, and Furman University respectively.
 Leadership moved from Steve Freeman to a charismatic preacher named Erskine Holt, a self-described apostle of the movement who lived in Florida.
 By 1973, nearly every campus throughout Florida, South Carolina, North Carolina, and Georgia had Fellowship House Churches.
 These generally died out by 1977, with many of the members moving to more traditional campus ministries.
 However, many moved onto similar ministries in such organizations as Calvary Chapel.